-Situated in North East of India in the State of Assam Kaziranga is home of the rhino.
-Indian rhinoceros or one horned rhino as it is also known was once widespread right up to Western India.
+Situated in North East of India in the State of Assam, Kaziranga is home of the one horned rhino.
+Indian rhinoceros as it is also known was once widespread right up to Western border.
 It is now restricted to few scattered pockets, but the most successful conservation has been at Kaziranga National Park.

 The unique ecosystem offers insight into how nature is shaped by geography and how it adapts to varied environment.
 The delta formation is by the Ganges, Brahmaputra and Meghna, the estuary is a treat to visit to experience such formations.